Luteal Phase Defect

 The best way to find out about the length and quality of your luteal phase is to start charting your cycles.
 You can do this with ovulation tracking devices such as OvuSense, which record your basal body temperature.
 It is best to take 2-3 consecutive cycle readings so that you have a better understanding of your own menstrual cycle and your luteal phase.

 A typical menstrual cycle can be between 25 to 35 days long with egg development lasting anywhere from 14 to 21 days.
 The luteal phase can then be monitored post-ovulation to the time you spot or start your period.

 How does a short luteal phase affect my chances of conceiving?

 It is possible for some women with a short luteal phase of 9-10 days to go on to have healthy pregnancies, but a suboptimal LP can be a problem for others.
 The longer your LP the better – as implantation usually occurs around day 5/6 post-ovulation.
 If your endometrium is deficient of progesterone, your womb lining will most likely have already started to break down by then, so you can understand how this can be an issue for women with Luteal Phase Defect or suboptimal LP.

 How is Luteal Phase Defect diagnosed?

-An endometrial biopsy can detect luteal phase defect.
 If you are concerned by a short luteal phase, a simple blood test to check Progesterone can help you understand what is happening.
-A pelvic ultrasound may also help your consultant or GP measure the thickness of the lining of your uterus.
+A pelvic ultrasound may also assist your consultant measure the thickness of the lining of your uterus.

 Is there anything I can take or do to help lengthen a short luteal phase?